 The Industry Placement process begins early in the on-campus academic semester.
-Students are required to list their destination preference on an industry placement request form, prepare their resume and meet with the Industry Training & Development (ITD) Managers.
-ICHM’s ITD Managers research the available positions at suitable hotels and related organisations.
+Students are required to list their destination preference on an industry placement request form, prepare their resume and meet with the Industry Career & Development (ICD) Managers.
+ICHM’s ICD Managers research the available positions at suitable hotels and related organisations.

 Students are required to undertake one industry placement in Food and Beverage and one in an area other than Food and Beverage.
 This follows the Swiss Hotel Association’s philosophy that it is important to learn the industry from the ground up and the belief that a good hotel manager has a broad understanding of core hotel operations through multi-skilling.
 As a result, most industry placement positions are entry level, allowing students to learn as much as possible about the “why” and “how” of hotel operations.

 Students are also expected to observe, understand, question and analyse all aspects of the hotel from their insider vantage point.
 By applying lateral thinking and course knowledge, students should also identify and prepare strategies for operational improvements.

 Some hotels will rotate students through a variety of positions, while others prefer students to remain within one department.

 Not all students will be placed in 5-star international hotels.
 International standard, full service hotels, boutique hotels, resorts, wineries and various other hospitality operations are selected for their extremely valuable undergraduate training.

 ICHM aims to find industry placements for all students in positions deemed suitable to fulfil the requirements of the course.

 ICHM works with a large network of hotels around the world to place students, though most students choose to undertake at least one industry placement in Australia.